davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 - Installing themes and extensions from nixpkgs and directly from the VSCode Marketplace
 - Properly aliasing VSCode and other macOS applications to `/Applications` for Spotlight

+<!--more-->

 Without further ado, let's dive in!

-<!--more-->

 ## Installing VSCode

-VSCode is not free software.
-Nix requires you to opt-in before installing nonfree software.
+Nix won't install non-free software like VSCode without you opting in.
 Add this line to your `nix-darwin` `configuration` module:

 ```nix
 configuration = { pkgs, ... }: {